Our Mission

 In Partnership with the Barr Foundation

 The Solomon Foundation champions the Commonwealth of Massachusetts’s public green spaces and their unique contribution to the quality of urban life.
-Our mission is to provide a complete and connected network of beautiful parks and greenways connecting people to open spaces.
-Founded by David Solomon and Herb Nolan in 2005, the Solomon Foundation seeks to frame visionary yet practical projects and help get them built.
-Working alongside and supporting diverse partners across many governmental agencies and neighborhoods, we help drive greenway projects forward.
+Founded by David Solomon and Herb Nolan in 2005, the foundation seeks to frame visionary yet practical projects and help get them ready for implementation.
+Through careful listening and dialogue we explore a range of options, test their feasibility, and help frame a shared vision for the future.
+Working alongside diverse partners across governmental agencies and neighborhoods, we help drive greenway and park projects forward.

 You can learn more about some of our current projects below.